Evocelot/tickr/README.md

-# tickr
+# TickR

-The `tickr` is a robust and scalable solution built using Spring Boot, designed to handle scheduled tasks efficiently.
+The `TickR` is a robust and scalable solution built using Spring Boot, designed to handle scheduled tasks efficiently.
 Initially focused on sending HTTP requests, the platform is engineered to support additional use cases in the future.
-By leveraging `Quartz` for task scheduling, tickr ensures precise and reliable execution of tasks, including retries for failed operations.
+By leveraging `Quartz` for task scheduling, TickR ensures precise and reliable execution of tasks.
 Designed as a standalone microservice, it can be seamlessly integrated into larger systems, offering flexibility and ease of use for managing scheduled operations.

 The starter project: `springboot - microbase` is an open-source starter project for quickly building `scalable` and `maintainable` Spring Boot-based microservices.
 For more details: [Evocelot/springboot-microbase](https://github.com/Evocelot/springboot-microbase).